-- A. File at least three copies of these model regulations marked by the Clerk as "Official Copy as Incorporated by Ordinance No. , (i.e., the ordinance approved by the Governing Body) and all sections or portions thereof intended to be omitted clearly marked to show any such omissions or showing the sections, articles, parts or portions that are incorporated and to which shall be appended a copy of the incorporating ordinance.
-Such copies maintained by the Clerk shall be open to inspection and available to the public at all reasonable business hours. - B. Distribute at cost to the City, official copies of these regulations similarly marked as described in Section 3-102A to the Police Department, County court, Subdivision Administrator, Zoning Administrator, Building Inspector, Directory of Public Works, City Attorney and all administrative departments of the City charged with the enforcement of these regulations.
+- A. File at least three copies of these model code regulations marked by the Clerk as "Official Copy as Incorporated by Ordinance No. 3355 (i.e., the ordinance approved by the Governing Body) and all sections or portions thereof intended to be omitted clearly marked to show any such omissions or showing the sections, articles, parts or portions that are incorporated and to which shall be appended a copy of the incorporating ordinance.
+Such copies maintained by the

+Clerk shall be open to inspection and available to the public at all reasonable business hours.

+- B. Distribute at cost to the City, official copies of these regulations similarly marked as described in Section 3-102A to the City Police Department, County Court, Subdivision Administrator, Zoning Administrator, Building Inspector, Director of Public Works, City Attorney and all administrative departments of the City charged with the enforcement of these regulations.
 Subsequent amendments to these regulations shall be appended to such copies. - C. Process the required fees. - D. Provide clerical assistance to the Governing Body so as to facilitate and record their actions in the exercise of their duties relating to these regulations.

-103 Duties of the Development Review Committee.
+103 Duties of the Development Review Committee .
 The Planning Commission may create a Development Review Committee composed of any three or more of its members.
 The Chairperson shall, with the concurrence of the Commission, appoint the members and designate the chairman and vice chairman of the Committee for such period of time as deemed appropriate.
 The Subdivision Administrator and other non-commission members such as public and private officials engaged in public works, utilities, sanitation, safety and building and zoning administration may be asked to serve as ex officio Committee members.
-Township trustees will be invited to Committee meetings when plats or vacations are proposed in their township.
-The Development Committee, among other assignments, may:
+The Development Review Committee, among other assignments, may:

-- A. Review sketch plans and forward comments to the potential subdivider or Developer. - B. Review preliminary plats to determine compliance with these regulations, review final plats to determine whether they comply with the preliminary plat and these regulations, and forward such determinations and recommendations as may be appropriate to the Planning Commission. - C. When deemed desirable, review proposed vacations for recommendations to the Planning Commission.
+- A. Review sketch plans and forward comments to the potential developer. - B. Review preliminary plats to determine compliance with these regulations, review final plats to determine whether they comply with the preliminary plat and these regulations, and forward such determinations and recommendations as may be appropriate to the Planning Commission.

+- C. When deemed desirable, review proposed vacations for recommendations to the Planning Commission.